jemin777/ojava7.0/README.md

 ADVANTAGES of OAKJAVA7(JAVA7.0)
 =================================

-a) JAVA7.0 behaves like his parent java and JDollar
+a) JAVA7.0 behaves like his parent java and Dotweb3.0

 java fails completly in code security.